keboola/developers-docs/cli/templates/structure/index.md

     - Metadata of the deprecated template can be obtained for existing instances.
   - `path` - path to the template directory
     - Required if `deprecated=false`.
-    - Must not be set for deprecated templates, if `deprecated=true`.
+    - Must not be set for deprecated templates if `deprecated=true`.
   - `versions` *(array)*
     - `version` - [semantic version](https://semver.org/)
     - `description` - short description of the version
     - `stable` - is the template ready for production use?
     - `path` - path to the template version directory
       - Required if `deprecated=false`.
-      - Must not be set for deprecated templates, if `deprecated=true`.
+      - Must not be set for deprecated templates if `deprecated=true`.
     - `components` *(array)* - list of components used by the template

 #### Snowflake Writer